-Designed and coordinated by Patrick Haughey, Podcaster and Senior Producer of Mario’s Sunday Roast on Today FM, this course is for people who want to learn all about radio and podcasting, but who don’t have the time to dedicate to a full time programme.
-Delivered by highly experience radio professionals, all of whom currently work in Ireland’s leading national commercial broadcaster, the course will bring students face to face with some of the country’s top presenters, producers, engineers and marketeers.
+Designed and coordinated by Patrick Haughey, Podcaster and Senior Producer of Mario’s Sunday Roast on Today FM, this course is for people who want to learn all about radio and podcasting, but who don’t have the time to dedicate to a full-time programme.
+Delivered by highly experience radio professionals, all of whom currently work in Ireland’s leading national commercial broadcaster, the course will bring students to face to face with some of the country’s top presenters, producers, engineers and marketers.

 “The Today FM School of Radio gave me the information and confidence I needed to pursue a career in media” – Una Donovan, graduate

 What will you get out of all this?